awsdocs/aws-cloudtrail-user-guide/doc_source/query-lake-cli.md

 ## Start a query<a name="lake-cli-start-query"></a>

-The following example runs a query on the event data store specified as an ID in the query statement\.
+The following example runs a query on the event data store specified as an ID in the query statement and delivers the query results to a specified S3 bucket\.
 The required `--query-statement` parameter provides a SQL query, enclosed in single quotation marks\.
+Optional parameters include `--delivery-s3uri`, to deliver the query results to a specified S3 bucket\.

 ```
 aws cloudtrail start-query
 --query-statement 'SELECT eventID, eventTime FROM EXAMPLE-f852-4e8f-8bd1-bcf6cEXAMPLE LIMIT 10'
+--delivery-s3uri "s3://aws-cloudtrail-lake-query-results-12345678910-us-east-1"
 ```

 The response is a `QueryId` string\.
 To get the status of a query, run describe\-query using the `QueryId` value returned by start\-query\.
 If the query is successful, you can run get\-query\-results to get results\.